markshomelab/markscookbook/README.md

 ## Cookbook

-The cookbook is a collection of over 60 tested recipes, presented in a structured HTML format for easy browsing and offline access.
+The cookbook is a collection of 76 (and growing) tested recipes, presented in a structured HTML format for easy browsing and offline access.

 [View the cookbook](https://markshomelab.com/cookbook/)